lwojcik/blizzapi/CONTRIBUTING.md

 Each run of `npm test` command generates human-readable coverage report which can be accessed locally in a web browser by opening `/path/to/blizzapi/coverage/lcov-report/index.html`.
 Those reports often provide useful hints on how to fill missing coverage gaps.

-Note that automated tests are powerful tool for quick quality control, but they don't replace the need for integration testing against real-life contexts.
+Note that automated unit tests are powerful tool for quick quality control, but they don't replace the need for integration testing against real-life contexts.
 In other words, be sure to test your change with Battle.net API. :)

 ### Releases

-Whenever possible, BlizzAPI follows [semantic versioning](https://semver.org/) for any release available in [Releases section on GitHub](https://github.com/lukemnet/blizzapi/releases) and on [npm](https://www.npmjs.com/package/blizzapi).
+Whenever possible, BlizzAPI follows [semantic versioning](https://semver.org/) for all releases available in [Releases section on GitHub](https://github.com/lukemnet/blizzapi/releases) and on [NPM package manager](https://www.npmjs.com/package/blizzapi).
 The project is considered production-ready and it doesn't follow any specific release schedule.